-But APART from those, mostly politicians are doing a good job right now.
-They’re doing the right thing.
+But APART from those, politicians are mostly doing a good job right now.
 Following the advice of experts.
-Showing up and being clear in their communications.
-Trying to do the best for the most amount of people.
+Being clear in their communications.
+Doing the right thing for the most amount of people.

 How are marketers doing?

 Great marketers understand what their target audience needs.
-It’s a basic first step in marketing. (it’s why our first ever blog article was on the importance of market research.
-And also drove our article on the future of market research industry after Covid-19).
+It’s a basic first step in marketing. (it’s why our first ever article was on the importance of market research.
+And also drove our future of market research after Covid-19 article).

 So we did some quick research using trending searches to find what customers need right now.
 And no spoilers, but ‘marketing advice‘ isn’t on the list.